cedrickchee/chatgpt-universe/README.md

 Open-source models are faster, more customizable, more private, and pound-for-pound more capable. [^9]

 Self-hosted LLMs are the way forward for enterprise.
+Run Large Language Models locally on your devices.

 - [imartinez/privateGPT](https://github.com/imartinez/privateGPT) - Ask questions to your documents without an Internet connection, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 You can ingest documents and ask questions.
 - [StableLM](https://github.com/stability-AI/stableLM/) - Stability AI Language Models.
 Developers can **freely inspect, use, and adapt StableLM base models for commercial or research purposes**, subject to the terms of the CC BY-SA-4.0 license.